tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.

-**What would success look like?** Placing higher than T1 in Worlds 2021.
+**What would success look like?** Placing higher than the T1 in Worlds 2021.

 **What to spam in Twitch chat when T1 is winning?** `MikeHogu MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`